osgi-users-virtual/osgi-users-virtual.github.io/_posts/2018-10-05-pure-annotation-driven-dev.md

 **N.B.**: you can use this dependency even if you are not yet ready to upgrade to OSGi Release 7 as your runtime platform.
 The annotations are only retained in the class files, so they do not create a runtime dependency.

+Some of the functionality mentioned below requires bnd version 4.0.0 (the latest stable release in October 2018) or higher.

 Package Exports and Versioning
 ------------------------------